Probing small neutron skin variations in isotope pairs by hyperon-antihyperon production in antiproton--nucleus interactions: Finite impact parameter range

 The density distributions used in the following are generated during the initialization of the GiBUU simulations using the RMF parameter set of Ref.~\cite{PhysRevC.55.540}.
-Assuming for simplicity a straight line trajectory along the z-direction for the incident antiproton, \autoref{fig:skinnp} shows the areal density $\rho_{\Delta}^{p,n} = \int_{\Delta} \rho_\text{n,p}$ for protons (red lines) and neutrons (blue lines) along the antiproton path within one interaction length $\Delta$ for $^{40}$Ca (dashed lines) and $^{48}$Ca (solid lines) as a function of the impact parameter.
+Assuming for simplicity a straight line trajectory along the z-direction for the incident antiproton, \autoref{fig:skinnp} shows the areal density $\rho_{\Delta}^{q}(b)= \int_{\Delta} \rho_\text{q} dz$ for protons (q=p; red lines) and neutrons (q=n; blue lines) along the antiproton path within one interaction length $\Delta$ for $^{40}$Ca (dashed lines) and $^{48}$Ca (solid lines) as a function of the impact parameter b.
+Of course, at large impact parameters, where the nuclear density is low, a full interaction length can not be reached and the integrated areal densities are lower.
 Whereas for $^{40}$Ca the proton and neutron content within $\Delta$ is rather similar, for $^{48}$Ca the neutrons exceed the protons by more than 50\%.
+Integrating the individual components for protons (q=p) or neutrons (q=n) over all impact parameters

-Integrating over all impact parameters, one finds for this case a neutron-to-proton ratio of 0.97 and 1.65 for $^{40}$Ca and $^{48}$Ca, respectively.
-The expected double ratio amounts to 1.70.
+we find a neutron-to-proton ratio $P^n/P^p$ = 0.97 and 1.65 for $^{40}$Ca and $^{48}$Ca, respectively.
+The expected double ratio amounts then to 1.65/0.97 $\approx$ 1.70.
 The last column in \autoref{tab:skin} lists the double ratios expected for all studied isotope pairs and different RMF parameters from this schematic scenario.

 To illustrate the sensitivity of the method in case of only small variations of the neutron distribution, we explore here first the isotope chain of xenon.
 At an antiproton storage ring, xenon can be experimentally explored in the mass range from $A=129$ to $A=136$ .
 Of course, one has to keep in mind, that an efficient gas recirculation system will be mandatory.
 The filled red squares and blue points in \autoref{fig:BUUradii} show the rms radii of the proton and neutron distributions as a function of the Xe mass number.
 In these calculations not only the neutron radii but, unlike in the simple geometrical picture presented above also the proton radii are rising slightly with increasing neutron number.
 This increasing charge radius is qualitatively consistent with experimental data, see open squares in \autoref{fig:BUUradii} \cite{ANGELI201369}, though the experimental slope with the mass number is only about half as large.
 Note that the range of the neutron skin varies by only 0.13\,fm, which is only a factor of two larger as the uncertainty of the PREX measurement for Pb.
 Since parity violating e$^-$ scattering is generally hampered by limited statistics, exploring such small neutron skin variation in heavy isotope chains clearly calls for alternative methods.